-FRRR is responsive to emerging and evolving community needs and the programs we offer reflect this.
-Sometimes programs run their course and are closed or put into hiatus - another need emerges, a donor partner moves on to funding something else or the issue or challenge the program was addressing is resolved.
+FRRR is responsive to evolving community needs and our programs reflect this.
+Sometimes programs run their course and are closed, or another focus emerges for our donor partners.

-Below are some of FRRR's previous programs categorised by the year grants were last awarded.
+Below are some of FRRR’s previous programs, listed by the year grants were last awarded.

-The School and Beyond program was delivered from 2015 to 2020 in partnership with the Victorian Bushfire Appeal Fund (VBAF) across 11 LGA’s in 2009 bushfire-affected regions in Victoria.
-The program supported young people impacted by the fires, and the aims included removing financial and psychological barriers to participation and completion of study, supporting pathways to vocational training and employment; and to support the cost of education and training costs.
+The School and Beyond program was delivered from 2015 to 2020, thanks to support from the Victorian Bushfire Appeal Fund (VBAF) across 11 LGA’s in 2009 Victorian bushfire-affected regions.
+The program focused on supporting young people who experienced the fires, and the aims included removing financial and psychological barriers to participation and completion of study, supporting pathways to vocational training and employment; and to support the cost of education and training costs.

 Small Grants for Rural Communities

-Small Grants for Rural Communities was FRRR's flagship program, and has now concluded.
-As the needs of communities evolve, so too do our programs.
-The new evolution of SGRC, which is called Strengthening Rural Communities (SRC), still offers the same broad grants that were available under SGRC, with the added benefits of being a rolling program that is open year round and higher levels of funding.
+Small Grants for Rural Communities evolved into the Strengthening Rural Communities program.
+It still offers the same broad grants that were available under SGRC, with the added benefits of being a rolling program that is open year round and higher levels of funding.

 Small Grants for Rural Communities ran for 34 rounds over a 17 year period.